 Contest: The Technology Person Who Has Had The Biggest Impact On Me

-This is the first of a series of contest entires.
-Voting begins on Friday 08 September.
+This is the third of the contest entires.
+Voting begins tonight at 5pm EST.

 I wasn’t going to enter, because the person who probably has had the most impact so far on me is Keith Casey.
 Oh yeah what a kiss up!!
 You’re just writing this because he is running this site and you want to get on his good side! … no, I’m not writing this to win.
 I’m just writing about him because I would feel dishonest writing about anybody else.